exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

         return number_one + number_two

-# Calling the function in the Python terminal returns the sum of the numbers.
+# Calling the function in the Python shell returns the sum of the numbers.
 >>> add_two_numbers(3, 4)
 7